carsonuh/family_manager/README.md

 ### Extra credit attempted
 Hosting: The project is deployed to Firebase<br>
-End to End Testing: We added tests via Cypress

 To install: npm install<br>
 To run: npm run start